 The definition of Dependent is subject to the following conditions and limitations:

-A Dependent includes a legal spouse (or Domestic Partner) who resides within the Service Area.

-A Dependent includes any child who has not reached the limiting age.
+- A Dependent includes a legal spouse (or Domestic Partner) who resides within the Service Area. - A Dependent includes any child who has not reached the limiting age. - Coverage does not vary based on the age of a Dependent child.